 - Strategic acquisitions – Gains technology, talent, or market share

-Advantages of the conglomerate structure
+Advantages and disadvantages of conglomerate

-- Greater access to capital and investment opportunities
+| Improved access to capital and investment opportunities | Over-diversification may weaken strategic focus |

-- Enhanced brand recognition and corporate reputation
+| Enhanced brand recognition and corporate reputation | Cultural differences between subsidiaries may affect performance |

 Examples of global conglomerates